What are the physical signs in the last weeks or days?

 - using more butter or mayonnaise in sandwiches

-If you are caring for someone who needs help when eating, these tips might be helpful:
+If you care for someone who needs help eating

 - Face the person so they can see you and their food.

 - If the person normally wears glasses or hearing aids, help them to put them on.
-This will help them to see what you are doing and to hear what you are saying.
+This will help them to see what you're doing and to hear what you’re saying.

 - Let the person eat slowly.
 Allow plenty of time for them to chew their food and swallow it.
 They might need to catch their breath before each mouthful.

 - Watch for clues to help you tell when they have finished swallowing.
-If it’s hard to tell, ask the person if they are finished or to open their mouth to see if there is any food left inside.
+If it’s hard to tell, ask the person if they've finished or to open their mouth to see if there is any food left inside.

-- For drinks, use a cup with a big mouth opening.
-This ensures the drinker doesn’t have to tilt their head back as this increases the risk of liquid going into their lungs.
+- For drinks, use a cup with a big mouth opening, so the drinker doesn’t have to tilt their head back.

-- Don’t rush the meal, as this could increase the risk of food entering the airways and could cause distress for the person eating.
+- Don’t rush the meal, this could increase the risk of food entering the airways.

 - Look out for signs of tiredness.
 If the person is getting sleepy, it is best for them to stop eating even if they haven’t finished their meal.
-This is because people are more likely to cough or choke on food if they are tired.
+This is because people are more likely to cough or choke on food.

-- Ensure the person remains waits at least 15 minutes before going back to bed or lying down.
-This reduces the chances of food and drink coming back up the throat and causing a choking hazard.
+- Make sure the person waits at least 15 minutes before going back to bed or lying down.
+This reduces the chances of food and drink coming back up the throat and causing them to choke.

-As the end of life approaches there are a number of physical and emotional changes that might occur.
-These can show in a variety of ways.
-Not everyone will experience the same or all of the changes.
-You might notice the changes over a period of weeks, days or maybe only hours.
-Some of the changes might be the same as signs of a flare-up, so please talk to your doctor or nurse.
+As the end of life approaches, a number of physical and emotional changes might occur.
+Not everyone will experience the same or all of them.
+You might notice changes over weeks, days or even hours.
+Some of the changes might be the same as signs of a flare-up, so discuss them with your doctor or nurse.

 Signs to look out for include:

-- not wanting to eat or drink very much or not at all.
+- not wanting to eat or drink very much or at all.
 Swallowing may become difficult

 - feeling sleepy or drowsy most of the time, being very inactive and eventually becoming unconscious.
 It is not unusual to stay in bed or a comfortable chair rather than getting up

 - changes in breathing rate or pattern.
 As the body becomes less active, the need for oxygen reduces.
 There may be long pauses between breaths and the tummy may move up and down more than the chest.
-There may also be an increase in chesty or respiratory secretions and noisy, moist breathing that occurs because of a build-up of mucus that cannot be coughed up.
+There may also be an increase in chesty or respiratory secretions and noisy, moist breathing that occurs because of a build-up of phlegm that can’t be coughed up.
 Remember, this might be more distressing for others than for the person affected.
 Medication is available that can help to dry up the phlegm

 - needing oxygen, if it’s not already being used, and the support of other medical equipment.
-This does not need to get in the way of physical contact.
+This doesn’t need to get in the way of physical contact.
 Don’t be afraid to touch and be close to each other

 - changes in skin colour and temperature.
 Skin may become pale, moist and slightly cooler just before death

 - involuntary twitches.
-These are normal and do not mean that someone is distressed or uncomfortable.
+These are normal and don’t mean that someone is distressed or uncomfortable